robertasdvarionas/Shipping-Tendencies-in-Klaipeda/README.md

  OR LOWER(registracijos_valstybes_pavadinimas) LIKE '%vinsentas%';
 ```

 The same problem appears in the column of the country the ship is arriving from/departing to - **atvykimo_ar_isvykimo_uosto_valstybes_pavadinimas**.
-I standaridized the country names in the same manner as above.
+I standardized the country names in the same manner as above.

 ```sql
 UPDATE Laivas_edited